 Prof. Edgardo Buscaglia – Argentina/United States – Senior Scholar in Law and Economics at Columbia University, and President of the “Instituto de Acción Ciudadana para la Justicia y Democracia” in Mexico.
 Economic Analysis of Complex Crimes Expert.

 Misha Glenny – United Kingdom – Award-winning journalist and historian.
 Author.

 Justice Philippe Kirsch – Canada – Former President of the International Criminal Court in The Hague

 Justice Isaac Lenaola – Kenya – Justice Isaac Lenaola is the Presiding Judge of the Constitution and Human Rights Division of the High Court [of Kenya] and is Deputy Judge of the East Africa Court of Justice.

 Diego García-Sayán – Peru – Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

-For more information about the Accountability Panel members please click here.
+For more information about the Designated Independent Review Panel members please click here.